bt3gl/building_blog/content/linux_intro.md

 $ <PROGRAM> 2> <FILE>
 ```

-* To send the program's error messages to the same place where **stdout** is going, *i.e.* merging it into a single stream (this works greatly for pipelines):
+* To send the program's error messages to the same place where **stdout** is going, *i.e.* merging it into a single stream (this works great for pipelines):

 ```
 $ <PROGRAM> 2>&1